digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/introduction/index.md

       ## Iterate

-      + You are probably not going to get it right the first time
+      + You are probably not going to get it right the first time.

-      + What makes sense to you wont necessarily make sense to others
+      + What makes sense to you wont necessarily make sense to others.

+    notes: |
+      Creating your figures using script in R/Python etc makes iteration very easy.